Halip26/readers-hub/README.md

-# Book List - A Flask Application
+# Readers Hub - A Book List Flask Application

 This is a simple Flask application that demonstrates rendering a list of books and individual book details.